Pre-order now

 What is anal gland inflammation in cats?

-Recognizing symptoms of anal gland inflammation
+Recognizing the symptoms of anal gland inflammation

 • Frequent licking of the anal region